BackWeLoveTest.net

 Disclaimer and when to seek help

 This test is for educational purposes.
-Being an "Open Heart" is a beautiful trait, but if you find yourself repeatedly in abusive or exploitative relationships, consider speaking with a therapist to help build stronger boundaries while keeping your kind nature.
+Being an "Open Heart" is a beautiful trait, but if you find yourself repeatedly in abusive or exploitative relationships, consider speaking with a trusted coach to build stronger boundaries while keeping your kind nature.